23 Burndown Charts

 What Is A Burndown Chart?

-A burndown chart provides a graphical way of monitoring the work that has been completed by a team (and therefore the amount of work that still remains to be done).
+A burndown chart provides a graphical way of monitoring the work that has been completed by a team (and therefore the amount of work that remains to be done).

 The y-axis represents the amount of work that needs to be completed during the iteration.
 This should range from 0 to the maximum amount of work that can be done by a team given the maximum number of working days represented on the x-axis.
 For a team of 5 with a velocity of 70% and an iteration period of 20 days, the y-axis would have a maximum value of 70 productive working days.